Araguainha crater: Dating and interpretation

 The earliest report on the Araguainha structure was published by Northfleet et al. (1969), who interpreted it as an uplift of the Phanerozoic sediments caused by a Cretaceous syenite intrusion.
 A geological reconnaissance survey by Silveira Filho and Ribeiro (1971) noted the occurrence of lavas, breccias, and tuffs around the central core and deduced that Araguainha was a crypto-volcanic structure.
 Dietz and French (1973) reported the occurrence of impact breccias and shocked quartz, and recognized the structure as an impact crater.
 A detailed study of the crater by Crósta et al. (1981) and Crósta (1982) reported further petrological and mineralogical evidence of the impact.
 Further geomorphologic evidence was published by Theilen-Willige (1981).
 A magnetic survey was conducted by Fischer and Masero (1994).

 Dome formation was first dated (at 243 ± 19 million years ago, with Rb-Sr method) by Deutsch et al. (1992).
 Engelhardt et al. (1992) published a detailed study of the uplifted core and a revised date of about 246 million years ago, later revised to about 244 million years ago.
 Most recently it was dated by Tohver et al. (2012) at 254.7 ± 2.5 million years ago.

 Effects

 Recent dating by Tohver et al. (2012), to 254.7 ± 2.5 million years ago, places the impact at dates overlapping estimates for the Permo-Triassic boundary and the Permian–Triassic extinction event.

 Much of the local rock was oil shale.
 The estimated energy released by the Araguainha impact is insufficient to be a direct cause of the global mass extinction, but the colossal local earth rifting would have released huge amounts of oil and gas from the shattered rock.
 The resulting sudden global warming might have precipitated the Permian–Triassic extinction.

+Evidence of various types of seismites (due to seismic waves with M_{w} 8.6-10), tsunamites (Porangaba Bed) linked to the impact are identified as evidences of a epicontinental megatsunami.